jrsmth/angular/content/angular_material2.md

         * Note, when we have a non-class/primitive type of constructor parameter (```num```, ```any```, etc.), we need to provide a custom injection token in the ```provider``` section of ```app.module.ts``` - without this you will see errors like: ```This type is not supported as injection token.```
             * We create a custom injection token for a constructor parameter by going to our component Typescript file and exporting a new constant ```InjectionToken('<PARAMETER_NAME>')``` - we also decorate the constructor parameter with ```Inject(PARAMETER_NAME)```, without speech marks.
             * Next, we register this as a provider in our ```app.module.ts``` - under the providers section: ```{ provide: DIALOG_DATA, useValue: {} }```
         * Mosh was having us on, you don't need to define a custom injection token, as Angular Materials provides one for you - called: ```MAT_DIALOG_DATA```.
+The process above details what is going on behind the scenes.
     * To cut a long story short:
         * We can pass data to a Dialog, by using the second parameter of the ```open()``` method of our ```dialog``` service object.
         * To receive that data in the trigger component, we need to define a parameter in the constructor and decorate it with ```Inject(MAT_DIALOG_DATA)```